Media Literacy Research

 Document 1

 The Center for Media Literacy also goes ahead to provide a list of what media literacy is not.
 Included in the list are media bashing, mere production of media, looking for political misrepresentations in media, looking at media messages from one perspective, and warning people not to watch certain content.
 As Potter notes, not all information presented to us is useful in building a knowledge structure (Potter, 18).
 He adds that media literacy insists on the questions of “why” and “how,” not only on the superficial question of “what. ” This way media literacy enables the audience to make sense of the information they receive.
 The second phase was the inoculation phase in which educators integrated stupid media messages into teaching to show learners just how valueless it was.
+After the inoculation phase came the third phase in which teachers used popular media to invite kids to get into ‘more serious’ areas of study.

 Sign up to view the full document!